 - Posterior pituitary stores oxytocin and anti-diuretic hormone (ADH) synthesized by the hypothalamus.
 It plays a role in homeostasis.

 - Median eminence is classified as a circumventricular organ, though this is still controversial.
 Due to a rich network of capillaries, it allows the transport of neurohormones between the CSF and peripheral blood.

-- Pineal gland shows a circadian rhythm in its activity.
+- The pineal gland shows a circadian rhythm in its activity.
 It secretes melatonin under the command of supra-chiasmatic nuclei (SCN).
 The secretion of melatonin is suppressed during the day or when there is light.
-The pineal gland is also thought to play a role in sexual development as melatonin has been found in pre-ovulatory follicles, semen, breast milk and amniotic fluid.
+The pineal gland is also thought to play a role in sexual development as melatonin has been found in pre-ovulatory follicles, semen, breast milk, and amniotic fluid.

 Cerebrospinal Fluid (CSF)